Spousal coverage surcharge

 When will my attestation change take effect?

-If the change results in removal of the premium surcharge, the change is effective the first day of the month after receipt of the attestation.
-If the status change occurs on the first of the month, then the change begins that day.
+If the change results in removal of the premium surcharge, the change is effective the first day of the month after your attestation is received.
+If that day is the first of the month, the change begins that day.